SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 ---
 weight: 10
-title: Cloud Sensor App
+title: Smartphone Sensor App
 layout: redirect
 ---

 ### Overview

-The Cumulocity IoT Sensor App sends sensor measurements from a smartphone to Cumulocity to be securely processed and managed.
+The **Cumulocity IoT Sensor App** is a smartphone application which sends sensor measurements to the Cumulocity IoT platform.
 With the app it is also possible to connect a Texas Instruments (TI) Sensor Tag device over bluetooth and send the measurements to Cumulocity.
 Additionally, commands can also be sent from Cumulocity to the smartphone.

 >**Info**: The TI Sensor Tag is a low energy wireless device manufactured by Texas Instruments © [http://www.ti.com/](http://www.ti.com/).